babylonhealth/ReactiveFeedback/README.md

 ##### Feedback

-While `State` represents where the system is at a given time, `Event` represents a state change, and a `Reducer` is the pure function that enacts the event causing the state to change, there is not as of yet any type to decide which event should take place given a particular current state.
+While `State` represents where the system is at a given time, `Event` represents a trigger for state change, and a `Reducer` is the pure function that changes the state depending on current state and type of event received, there is not as of yet any type to emit events given a particular current state.
 That's the job of the `Feedback`.
 It's essentially a "processing engine", listening to changes in the current `State` and emitting the corresponding next events to take place.
 It's represented by a pure function with a signature of `Signal<State, NoError> -> Signal<Event, NoError>`.
 Feedbacks don't directly mutate states.
 Instead, they only emit events which then cause states to change in reducers.

 ```swift
 public struct Feedback<State, Event> {